CodePushGo/website/src/content/blog/en/how-live-updates-for-capacitor-work.md

 > "Interpreted code may be downloaded to an Application but only so long as such code: (a) does not change the primary purpose of the Application by providing features or functionality that are inconsistent with the intended and advertised purpose of the Application as submitted to the App Store, (b) does not create a store or storefront for other code or applications, and (c) does not bypass signing, sandbox, or other security features of the OS."

-Capgo updates only modify the web layer while respecting all platform security boundaries.
+CodePushGo updates only modify the web layer while respecting all platform security boundaries.

 ### Google Play Store ✅